ruchith/strands-transcript-visualizer/README.md

 A comprehensive toolkit for capturing, storing, and visualizing conversations from [Strands Agents](https://strandsagents.com/).
 This project includes:

-1. **Custom Conversation Manager**: Extends Strands' `SlidingWindowConversationManager` to automatically capture and store agent messages
-2. **Message Hook Provider**: Real-time message capture using Strands hooks - saves each message immediately as it's added
+1. **Message Hook Provider**: Real-time message capture using Strands hooks - saves each message immediately as it's added to the conversation
-3. **Example Agents**: Demonstrates how to use both conversation managers and hooks with Anthropic's Claude
+2. **Example Agents**: Demonstrates how to use message hooks with Anthropic's Claude
-4. **HTML Visualizers**: Creates interactive directed graphs of agent conversations with clickable nodes to view message contents
+3. **HTML Visualizers**: Creates interactive directed graphs of agent conversations with clickable nodes to view message contents

 ## Features

-- ✅ Automatic message capture and storage
-- ✅ Real-time message capture with hooks (saves messages immediately)
+- ✅ Real-time message capture with hooks (saves messages immediately as they're added)
 - ✅ Local filesystem storage (default)
 - ✅ S3 bucket storage support
 - ✅ Interactive HTML visualizations
-- ✅ Support for multiple conversation files
-- ✅ Support for separate message files (from hooks)
+- ✅ Support for separate message files (one per message)
 - ✅ Color-coded message roles
 - ✅ Clickable nodes to view full message content
+- ✅ Markdown rendering for message content
+- ✅ JSON formatting for tool inputs and results

 ## Installation